mstraeter/mstraeter.github.io/about.md

 ---
 layout: about
-navigation_title: About
+navigation_title: Über
-title: About Lucas Gatsas
+title: Über Marian
 permalink: /about/
 ---